niko17x/todo/NOTES.md

     - ?
 How am I going to connect each task list to the list sub-heading?
       - Create a conditional where if each task being mapped is equal to the sub-heading list, then display those.
       - The idea is to map out all tasks under _today_ then the other user generated lists.

+Goal: Update the custom list total task count when user deletes a task: if user deletes a task, invoke _deleteTask()_. update setListCounts state to reduce total task by 1